iresh96/react-google-places-autocomplete-modern/README.md

 ## Local smoke test / demo

-There is a small Vite demo in `smoke-test/` for recording a GIF or sanity-checking a publish.
+There is a small Vite demo in `smoke-test/` for reference.

 ```
 cd smoke-test